Self-destructive behavior: Forms

 Self-destructive behavior may be used as a coping mechanism when one is overwhelmed.
 For example, faced with a pressing scholastic assessment, someone may choose to sabotage their work rather than cope with the stress.
 This would make submission of (or passing) the assessment impossible, but remove the worry associated with it.

 Self-destructive behavior may also manifest itself in an active attempt to drive away other people.
 For example, they may fear that they will "mess up" a relationship.
 Rather than deal with this fear, socially self-destructive individuals engage in annoying or alienating behavior such that others shall reject them first.

-More obvious forms of self-destruction are eating disorders, alcoholism, drug addictions, self-harm, gambling addictions and suicide attempts.
+Self-destructive behavior is often considered to be synonymous with self-harm, but this is not accurate.
+Self-harm is an extreme form of self-destructive behavior, but it may appear in many other guises.
+More forms of self-destruction are eating disorders, alcoholism, drug addictions, gambling addictions and suicide attempts.

 An important aspect of self-destructive behavior is the inability to handle the stress stemming from an individual's lack of self-confidence –for example in a relationship, as to whether the other person is truly faithful ("How can they love someone like me?"), or at work or school, as to whether the realization of assignments and deadlines is possible ("There is no way I can complete all my work on time").
 Self-destructive people usually lack healthier coping mechanisms, such as asserting personal boundaries.
 Hence incompetence is the only apparent way to disentangle themselves from demands.

 Successful individuals may self-destructively sabotage their own achievements; this may stem from a feeling of anxiety, unworthiness, or from an impulsive desire to repeat the "climb to the top".

-Self-destructive behavior is often considered to be synonymous with self-harm, but this is not accurate.
-Self-harm is an extreme form of self-destructive behavior, but it may appear in many other guises.
-Just as personal experience can affect how extreme one's self-destructive behavior is, self-harm reflects this.